 HPO - horizontal-parallax-only.
 A type of hologram that exhibits horizontal motion parallax horizontally but not vertically.
+HPO reduces information bandwidth by a factor of 100 or more.

 basis fringe - an elemental fringe precomputed to diffract light in a specific manner.